Best Games Like Cyberpunk 2077

 Developed by: ION LANDS

-Just like the name is similar with Cyberpunk 2077, many aspects of this game will be overlapping with CDPR latest game.
+Just like the name is similar to Cyberpunk 2077, many aspects of this game will overlap with CDPR’s latest game.
 However, this game might not be for everyone.
-With shaky framerates on console, this might be a deal-breaker for some.
+With shaky framerates on the console, this might be a deal-breaker for some.

-Nonetheless, the plot is in the future, and the story and characters do have some depth to them even though it might not seem that way on first impressions.
-You will play Claudia which will deliver packages for a firm that is somewhat mysterious.
+Nonetheless, the plot is in the future, and the story and characters have some depth, even though it might not seem that way on first impressions.
+You will play Claudia, who will deliver packages for a somewhat mysterious firm.

 I remember how much the open-world aspect of this game surprised me.
 That’s about the best thing about this game.
 Graphic-wise, this game is, and there is no other way to put this, as good as its FPS on console.
 It makes you wonder how this game was developed in 2020.

-But if you want a futuristic alternative to Cyberpunk 2077, then this fills that role to some degree.
+But this fills that role somewhat if you want a futuristic alternative to Cyberpunk 2077.

 7. Sleeping Dogs: Definitive Edition